Temporary Appointments and ODSE amendments

 Confidentiality

 We do not intend to publish any individual responses.
 Information contained in responses may be used or summarised in public documents.
-If your response contains sensitive information, please identify it and explain why you consider it sensitive.

 Personal Data